 In a story, that would be the point at which your main character finds the answer to that otherwise insoluble problem you described back at the start – using the little throwaway line you carefully planted somewhere back around paragraph three…

-In a business email, a letter, or a newsletter, it’s much the same – your solution to the challenge you presented at the start.
+In a business email, a letter, a newsletter, or a script, it’s much the same – your solution to the challenge you presented at the start.
 And to which your product or service offers the perfect solution…

 So what’s my call to action?

 Simple.
-If you want to write the perfect newsletter, either keep reading this blog (and others like it) – or hire a really good copywriter.
+If you want to write perfect marketing copy, either keep reading this blog (and others like it) – or hire a really good copywriter.

 We have a whole team of them at Mill House Media!